 Tesla’s Cash Flow from Investing Activities

-As briefly mentioned, capital expenditure (CAPEX) is the expansion of the company operational capability and is driven largely by the increase in fixed assets such as property, plant and equipment in Tesla’s case.
+As briefly mentioned, capital expenditure (CAPEX) is the expansion of the company’s operational capability and is driven primarily by the increase in fixed or long-term assets such as property, plant and equipment in Tesla’s case.

-For example, the construction of Gigafactory 1, Gigafactory 2, Tesla Factory, Gigafactory Shanghai and the purchase as well as the upgrade of machinery are all part of Tesla’s capital expenditure.
+For example, the construction of Gigafactory 1, Gigafactory 2, Tesla Factory, Gigafactory Shanghai and the purchase, as well as the upgrade of machinery, are all part of Tesla’s capital expenditure.

-Other than spending cash on factory and tools, the company also spends on other investment such as solar energy system and business acquisition as shown in the snapshot.
+Other than spending cash on factories and tools, the company also spends on other investments such as solar energy systems and business acquisition as shown in the snapshot.

 The chart above shows Tesla’s cash flow from investing activities and in order for Tesla to succeed and prosper, the cash flow from operations must be able to cover the above cash outflow from investing activities.